lisawilliams/lisa/_posts/2022-06-09-computational-journalism-conference-2022.markdown

 ## Bahareh Heravi

 * Intriguing title.
 "Water Tower Structure for Data Journalism"
 * Traditional journalistic story structures: Inverted Pyramid, Narrative (rising action, peak, resolution), "Martini" Inverted pyramid, followed by a chronological narrative (the stem) and a kicker (the base).
-Five act structure (water tower)
+Five act structure (stack of blocks)
 * "Gold coins" pieces of a data story that help a reader relate or move forward.
 * Studied 118 data stories from large and small news organizations (love that they included smaller orgs)
+* Inverted is still the most common structure in data stories.
+* 2nd is the stack of blocks structure
+* 3rd is "other" (It's a developing space, so structures are still being developed and tried on. )
+* Suggestion for structure of data story: Water Tower.
+Inverted pyramid lede, with then topical sections (blocks) and an ending.